jewel/clearskies/protocol/core.md

   SHA256 rounds.
 Since a cheap bitcoin ASIC can do 5 billion hashes per second.
   This could be mitigated by only using half of the bits to generate the share ID, and using the other half to decrypt the key file.

-* Access code passphrases have the same issues as master passwords.

 * The file metadata should have its own utime, separate from the utime for the file contents.
 Otherwise, someone could run something like `chmod a+r -R .`